Hafnium carbide

-Atomistic simulations conducted in 2015 predicted that a Hf-C-N material could have a melting point exceeding even that of hafnium carbide.
-More recent experimental evidence gathered in 2020 confirmed that hafnium carbonitride did indeed have a higher melting point exceeding 4,000 °C.
+Atomistic simulations conducted in 2015 predicted that a similar compound, hafnium carbonitride (HfCN), could have a melting point exceeding even that of hafnium carbide.
+Experimental evidence gathered in 2020 confirmed that it did indeed have a higher melting point exceeding 4,000 °C, with more recent ab initio molecular dynamics calculations predicting the HfC0.75N0.22 phase to have a melting point as high as 4,110 ± 62 °C, highest known for any material.